sbidoul/pip-deepfreeze/README.rst

     Usage: pip-df sync [OPTIONS]

+      Install/update the the environment to match the project requirements.

+      Install/reinstall the project.
+Install/update dependencies to the latest allowed version according to pinned dependencies in requirements.txt or constraints in requirements.txt.in.
+On demand update of dependencies to to the latest version that matches constraints.
+Optionally uninstall unneeded dependencies.

     Options:
       -u, --update DEPENDENCY     Make sure DEPENDENCY is upgraded (or downgraded) to the latest allowed version.
 If DEPENDENCY is